 |Napoleon, egg vendor|

 If the majority of stallholders are women, delivery is a job done only by men.
 Although most goods arrive in the early morning, deliveries take place throughout the day.
 At the time of my visit, consignments of bananas were arriving.
 In some cases the fruit is sorted into containers in the back of a truck and then handed down to porters using trolleys.
 Others simply load huge piles of bananas on to their backs and take them to the stalls.
 One young man was carrying a huge pile of bananas and when I began to shoot, he put on a little show, performing a few dance steps before disappearing into the main body of the market.
-Still on the subject of bananas, in the afternoon things quieten down a little and the woman in the picture below made use of the time to practice knitting with one needle.
+Still on the subject of bananas, in the afternoon things quieten down a little and the woman in the picture below made use of the time to practice her needle craft.

 |A delivery of bananas|